This post may contain Affiliate Links. Our Full Disclosure is available.

 No-one said this would be easy, but it will mean you can get everything done and still be there for your kids.

 Once you have your weekly plan, laminate it and stick it on the wall, or better still three walls so you see it all the time.
 Then you need to find some shortcuts for other aspects of life.
 If you can, hire a maid for a few hours a week.
 Buy a decent dishwasher and remember to fill it as you go.
 Enrol your partner and kids in some chores and get everyone into the mindset that the quicker things get done, the sooner you are free to have fun.

 Having the same instructor each week is great with Revolution Math.

 For 60-minutes each week, students go on an exciting, immersive journey with their squad of friends from the comfort of their own homes.
 An engaging teacher will guide your child during each class, helping them gain a procedural fluency and conceptual understanding of critical math concepts.
 Parents can track their child’s progress online and through weekly video updates from our trained teachers.

-Try it now with code PLANOMOMS for $19 for your first Month
+Try it now with code PLANOMOMS (affiliate link) for $19 for your first Month